KevinTheMix/CheatSheets/# Utils/VeraCrypt.md

 # VeraCrypt

+## Quick Tips

-Note: it's cleaner to remove all Partitions/Volume (in Windows Disk Manager) from the HDD, so it does not appear in Windows.
+* It's cleaner to remove all Partitions/Volume (in Windows Disk Manager) from the HDD, so it does not appear in Windows
+  * Drawback is that Windows will want to format it upon connecting

 ## USB Key Device